Learn the basics about the primitive reflexes kids are born with and why they’re so important.

 Newborns are cute and snuggly but they’re pretty darn smart too!
 Equipped with some amazing, although involuntary, movements from Mother Nature, babies enter the world ready to suck on a breast or bottle and grasp their mama’s finger.

-These innate movements are called newborn or primitive reflexes and as part of our ABC’s of Child Development Series, we are going to explore them so you know what to make of those seemingly jerky, out of control movements your baby might be making!
+These innate movements are called newborn or primitive reflexes and as part of our series on child development terms, we are going to explore them so you know what to make of those seemingly jerky, out of control movements your baby might be making!

 Primitive Reflexes